liberland/laws/drafting/consolidated/judical-process-law.md

 9. The Administrative Law is drafted as a special law to this law and shall take directly from this law what isn't set forth specifically for administrative processes, ensuring a single process system in Liberland.

-10. The system established by this law is a mix between EU/Roman law and common law, granting judges powers beyond what is usual in Europe, leading to adjudication of cases, law creation, and binding interpretation.
+10. The system established by this law is a mix between EU/Roman law and common law, granting Judges powers beyond what is usual in Europe, leading to adjudication of cases, law creation, and binding interpretation.

 ## Chapter 1: General principles